 Our team is a group of passionate educators that want to make a lasting impact in the lives of our future leaders and in our community.
 To see our educators in the field is truly watching a master craftsman at work.
 The ability to teach a class of students while also accounting for weather, risk and other moving and fluid factors in the backcountry is profound.
 It is truly a unique individual that is not only capable of this but thrives on it!
-These are the Blue Mountain Wild School Instructors, a truly special breed of leader.
+These are the Blue Mountain WILD School Instructors, a truly special breed of leader.

-He founded Blue Mountain Wild School in order to create a more meaningful education experience that would ignite his own children's curiosity and love for learning, while also gaining important real world life lessons and skills along the way.
+He founded Blue Mountain WILD School in order to create a more meaningful education experience that would ignite his own children's curiosity and love for learning, while also gaining important real-world life lessons and skills along the way.
 He is passionate about developing a new generation of changemakers that also have the passion, the drive and the education to make a meaningful impact in our future.

 Ali believes that for students to thrive, they must be fully engaged.
 Ali’s goal is to inspire her students to be critical thinkers, creative problem solvers and life-long learners.
 She believes that learning activities must be dynamic and interactive, and she uses her energetic approach to encourage participation in an interactive and hands-on way.
 Ali also believes that if we want students to learn from the world around us, they must respect our environment and cherish all that it has to offer.

+Ali completed her undergraduate degree in Human Kinetics at the University of Windsor.
+She then completed her Bachelor of Education at Nipissing University Schulich School of Education with a teaching speciality in Physical Education and Outdoor Education.
 Prior to her career in education, Ali was an avid athlete competing at the provincial level in various sports.
 Ali passes her passion for healthy active living on to her students as she engages them in the outdoor environment.
 Ali possesses a wealth of warmth and positive energy which is reflected in her students as they gravitate towards her and learn to model her leadership.
 Ali's musical abilities should not go unnoticed either.
 A talented saxophonist, Ali was a member of the National Youth Band, where she performed at Carnegie Hall in New York City.
 Now with a specialty in music teaching, Ali is working hard to incorporate music into our Wild School community.

 Ali is a driven individual who keeps us all on track!
 When she's not taking minutes at our meetings or reminding us of what we forgot, she can be found out on the bay paddling, chasing us through mountain bike trails, hiking, running, and snowboarding.